thephpleague/commonmark/customization/block-rendering.md

 ### Parameters

 * `AbstractBlock $block` - The encountered block you must render
-* `HtmlRenderer $htmlRenderer` - The AST renderer; use this to render inlines or easily generate HTML tags
+* `ElementRendererInterface $htmlRenderer` - The AST renderer; use this to render inlines or easily generate HTML tags
 * `$inTightList = false` - Whether the element is being rendered in a tight list or not

 ### Return value